iYadavVaibhav/stem/docs/1-Software-Engineering/web-development.md

 **Web Servers / Proxy Servers**

 - Is a server application that acts as an intermediary between a client requesting a resource and the server providing that resource.
-- Can help configrue DIR in case of static site and process in case of python/perl/php and use WSGI or CGI.
+- Can help configure DIR in case of static site and process in case of python/perl/php and use `WSGI` or CGI.
 Uses:
   - Monitoring and filtering
   - Filtering of encrypted data
   - Bypassing filters and censorship - Geo restriction, firewall etc